snowdj/geocompr/05-geometry-operations.md

 Which state has the longest border and which has the shortest?
 Hint: The `st_length` function computes the length of a `LINESTRING` or `MULTILINESTRING` geometry.

-1. Aggregate the raster counting high points in New Zealand (created in the previous exercise), reduce its geographic resolution by half (so cells are 6 by 6 km) and plot the result.
-    - Resample the lower resolution raster back to a resolution of 3 km.
-How have the results changed?
-    - Name two advantages and disadvantages of reducing raster resolution.

 1. Crop the `ndvi` raster using (1) the `random_points` dataset and (2) the `ch` dataset.
 Are there any difference in the output maps?
 Next, mask `ndvi` using these two datasets.